agence-appy/fcm-tutorial/README.md

 ## Migration

-We'll create a migration to store the user device token.
+Create and save a user with the device token.

 ```php
 //database/migrations/2014_10_12_000000_create_users_table.php